The translation of this document is outdated.

 is not received, the draft decision shall be considered rejected.

-In such case the draft decision may be submitted to the city or
+In such case the draft decision may be submitted to the council

 Section 35.
-If the number of councillors of a city or
+If the number of councillors of a council

-shall, not earlier than after seven days and not later than after
+earlier than after seven days and not later than after fourteen

-fourteen days, convene a repeat meeting to examine the issues
+days, convene a repeat meeting to examine the issues planned for

-planned for this meeting and, if necessary, add to the agenda of
+this meeting and, if necessary, add to the agenda of the

-If the number of councillors of a city or municipality council
+If the number of councillors of a council referred to in

-referred to in Section 34 of this Law are absent from the city or
+Section 34 of this Law are absent from the council repeat

-or municipality council shall inform the Minister for
+meeting, the council chairperson shall inform the Minister for

 Environmental Protection and Regional Development thereof within